Natural pinnacle of my wandering through China.

 With rising elevation, we returned to the clouds.

-This time, it was no bother as we were filled with the beauty of the canyon - which was more than enough for the day.
-It was around 4pm anyway, just about the time to start our walk down to be able to catch the last bus.
+This time, it was no bother.
+We agreed that the canyon's beauty was more than enough for the day.
+It was around 4 pm anyway, just about the time to start our walk down to be able to catch the last bus.

-"Hold on, it's not the sunset time yet.."
+"Hold on; it's not the sunset time yet.."
 I was thinking out loud as we started descending.
-In a moment, it was really like if the sun has disappeared and suddenly, loud noise started resonating trough the forest around us.
-"Is that wind or ra--" I didn't even finished the sentence and the clouds burst out with hectolitres of water.
+Shortly, it truly felt like the sun had disappeared, and loud noise started resonating through the forest around us.
+"Is that wind or ra--" I didn't even finish the sentence, and the clouds burst open, pouring out hectolitres of water.
 Bang!
 The darkness got pierced by a flash, followed by rumbling thunder of a scale matching the strength of the rain coming on us.
 Um, right.
-I found a torn piece of a raincoat next to the path, in which I packed my camera.
-Good I did - I know it is common to say that "there was not a dry piece on me" to exaggerate description of a rainy experience, but here it actually couldn't be more accurate.
+I wrapped my camera in a torn piece of a raincoat I found next to the path, and I am glad I did.
+I know that "there was not a dry piece on me" is a common way to exaggerate the description of a rainy experience, but it couldn't be more accurate here.
 And it took only a few moments.